hmuchalski/128a/syllabus-CHEM-128A/syllabus-128A.md

 ### Example

-At the end of the semester Stanley showed mastery on 14 LTs, passed 9 AEPs, did all Class Preps, collected 25 iClicker credits, 120 points on Homework and scored 47 on the final exam.[^7659a235]
+At the end of the semester Morgan showed mastery on 13 LTs, passed 9 AEPs, did all Class Preps, collected 25 iClicker credits, and 120 points on Homework.[^7659a235]

-[^7659a235]: Stanley will receive "B" in the course, because Stanley did not meet all requirements for A (minimum 15 LTs mastered).
+[^7659a235]: Morgan will receive "B" in the course, because Morgan did not meet all requirements for A (minimum 14 LTs mastered).
 Exceeding requirements in other categories is irrelevant.

 # Course policies